ecool50/FuseSOM/README.md

 <img src=inst/FuseSOM.png height="200">

-A correlation based `Multiview` Self Organizing Map for the characterization of cell types in `highly multiplexed in situ imaging cytometry assays` data.
+A correlation based `Multiview` Self Organizing Map for the characterization of cell types in `highly multiplexed in situ imaging cytometry assays`.

 Overview
 --------